BernardoBermud/DistributedFileSystem/README.md

     The dfs file path is the name of the file in the dfs that you want to copy and the destination file is where it will be copied to.

+Disclaimer: Naming files in dfs using the ':' character will not work due to argument format.

 ## ls client